scottbromander/assessments/mean_full.md

 - Application needs to show the income total above the employee list.
 This should update correctly when an employee is deleted or added.
 - `Income` should always be formatted for USD currency.
+- Styling will not be considered part of the challenge and should only be completed if all other tasks are completed.

 Image below reflects shows how the application should function:
 ![Gif showing application functionality](https://media.giphy.com/media/3o8dFAZJ0BPvjJHcis/giphy.gif)